encode/starlette/docs/requests.md

 If you access `.stream()` then the byte chunks are provided without storing the entire body to memory.
 Any subsequent calls to `.body()`, `.form()`, or `.json()` will raise an error.

+In some cases such as long-polling, or streaming responses you might need to determine if the client has dropped the connection.
+You can determine this state with `disconnected = await request.is_disconnected()`.